lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Themes/Colours.md

 	- green
 - [[The Aunts]] = Brown

-- Econ= same colours but striped
+- Econ = same colours but striped

 - these colours are what they wear and how their belongings are organized